E-commerce players cannot be partial to any sellers

-New Delhi, March 13 (IANS) An e-Commerce operator operating in marketplace or hybrid mode shall manage its relationship with sellers on its platform in an agnostic manner and without being partial to any of its sellers.
+New Delhi: An e-Commerce operator operating in marketplace or hybrid mode shall manage its relationship with sellers on its platform in an agnostic manner and without being partial to any of its sellers.

 This is laid out in the Draft E-commerce policy prepared by Department for Promotion of Industry and Internal Trade under the Ministry of Commerce & Industry.